 Netflix subscribers cross 200M as viewers escape world's woes

-Netflix stock surged more than 12% in after-hours trading Tuesday on earnings announcement.
+Netflix stock surged more than 12% in after-hours trading Tuesday on earnings announcement

 Netflix has crossed the 200 million subscriber mark as viewers continued to attempt to try and escape the woes of the world created by the coronavirus pandemic.